Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Model and NRG Parameters

 \section{Model and NRG Parameters}

 We start by commenting on the main tunable NRG parameters.
 The logarithmic discretization parameter $\Lambda$ defines the decay rate of the hopping amplitudes along the Wilson chain.
 While NRG is formally exact in the limit $\Lambda\to1$, in order to justify the iterative diagonalization we require $\Lambda>1$, and it is common practice to take $\Lambda\lesssim3$, which typically suffices in most cases.
-We use a dynamical truncation scheme, specified by a rescaled truncation energy $E_{K}\Lambda^{-n/2}$, and strive in each iteration to keep the $N_{E_{K}}$ states with energies below it.
-We also introduce a maximal number of kept states $N_{K}$, dictated by what is computationally tractable.
-The specific choice of $E_{K}$ is not very important (we use $10\times\frac{\Lambda+1}{2}$), but for a given choice, $N_{E_{K}}$ does serve as a measure for the number of required kept states (in a given iteration) in order to keep numerical errors under control.
-Thus satisfying the limit $N_{K}$ is a good indication the calculation might not be fully converged.
-Note that for a fixed $E_{K}$, taking larger $\Lambda$ implies a smaller $N_{E_{K}}$, and so unless stated otherwise we take $\Lambda=3$.
-We crank the maximal limit $N_{K}$ up to 12,000 (effectively 600,000 due to our use of symmetries, as explained in Sec.\,\ref{sec:NRG-Details}) kept states for the 3-impurities 2-channels calculation and up to 8,000 (effectively 200,000) kept states for the 2-impurities 3-channels calculations.
+We use a dynamical truncation scheme, specified by a rescaled truncation energy $E\left(n\right)=E_{K}\Lambda^{-n/2}$, and strive in each iteration to keep the $N_{E\left(n\right)}$ multiplets with energies below it.
+We also introduce a maximal number of kept multiplets $N_{K}$, dictated by what is computationally tractable.
+The specific choice of $E_{K}$ is not very important (we use $10\frac{\Lambda+1}{2}D$), but for a given choice, $N_{E\left(n\right)}$ does serve as a measure for the number of required kept multiplets (in a given iteration) in order to keep numerical errors under control.
+Thus, satisfying the limit $N_{K}$ is a good indication the calculation might not be fully converged.
+Note that for a fixed $E_{K}$, taking larger $\Lambda$ implies a smaller $N_{E\left(n\right)}$, and unless stated otherwise we take $\Lambda=3$.
+We crank the maximal limit $N_{K}$ up to 12,000 kept multiplets, which due to the use of symmetries as explained in Sec.\,\ref{sec:NRG-Details}, corresponds to 600,000 (4,800,000) kept states for the $k{=}2$ ($k{=}3$) channels and $M{=}3$ ($M{=}2$) impurities calculations.